The Internet Protocol (IP) formally specifies the format

 an options field.
 The options field is a variable length, depending

 on the number and type of options used as well as the size of

 the data area allocated for each option.
 Intended to help monitor

 and control the Internet, options allow one to specify or record

 routing information, or to gather timestamps as the datagram

 (ii) Routing IP Datagrams:

-router until they can be delivered directly across
+from router to router until they can be delivered directly across

 Direct and Indirect Delivery: